Definition of Cost of Carrying Inventory

 - Cost of deterioration and obsolescence.

 Often the costs are computed for a year and then expressed as a percentage of the cost of the inventory items.
-For example, a company might express the holding costs as 20%.
-If the company has $300,000 of inventory cost, its cost of carrying or holding the inventory is estimated to be $60,000 per year.
+Others may focus on the incremental costs of carrying or holding inventory.

 The cost of carrying inventory will vary from company to company.
 For instance, if a company has a large cash balance with no attractive investment options, has excess space for storage, and its products have a low probability for deterioration or obsolescence, the company's holding or carrying costs are very low.
 A company with enormous debt, little space, and products subject to deterioration will have very high holding costs.